What a Deal! Free Education Credit & a NAR Green Designation

 - What elements of a home are potentially poisoning the occupants and what can you do about it?

 - Do you really understand how a home functions?

 - Would you and your clients like to save hundreds of dollars a year by learning how to use resources more efficiently?

 Demand for Green Homes is Growing

 Green real estate is not a fad, but a fundamental change in the market.
-Nearly 40% of home buyers considered high-efficiency heating and cooling to be "very important", and two-thirds of state governments have implemented green building policies.
-Furthermore, a 2012 study found that green-certified homes - with labels such as ENERGY STAR® or GreenPoint Rated - sold for up to 9% more than homes without a green label.
+Nearly 40% of home buyers consider high-efficiency heating and cooling to be “very important,” and two-thirds of state governments have implemented green building policies.
+Furthermore, a 2012 study found that green-certified homes—with labels such as ENERGY STAR® or GreenPoint Rated—sold for up to 9% more than homes without a green label.

 People have different motivations for going green.
 Some want to reduce their impact on the environment; others want to save money, reduce waste or create a healthier home for their children.
-Our training will provide you with the education to support your clients' green endeavors no matter their objective
+Our trainings will provide you with the education to support your clients’ green endeavors no matter their objective.

 Earning NAR's Green Designation